cloud-2022-midterm-project/low-level-server/README.md

-# Low-level Overengineered Server
+# Low-level Server

-This is a low-level, destined to fail, overengineered,  server for cloud computing midterm.
+This is a low-level, destined to fail, overengineered server for cloud computing midterm.

 ## How to run

-### INSTALL RUST
+### INSTALL RUST and cargo

 ```bash
 https://www.rust-lang.org/tools/install